Headoo/arrest-pdo/README.md

 Php-mysql-api provides IP access control, but can do further.
 Let's see this.

-For ip access control:
+For ip access control, in "app/{environment}/conf/ips.ini", you can specify any ip addresses you want, other ip addresses will be rejected.
 ```
-    In "app/{environment}/conf/ips.ini", you can specify any ip addresses you want, other ip addresses will be rejected
     allowed_ips=127.0.0.1,0.0.0.1
 ```

-You can also allow access to specific tables of your database, so you can keep sensistive datas saved.
+You can also allow access to specific tables of your database, so you can keep sensistive datas saved. open "web/index.php" file.
 ```
-    In "web/index.php" file
     $pma->allowedTables(array('test')); //add any tables you want to be accessible from the api
 ```

 Another good access control concerns Http methods.
 Maybe you just need to Insert datas in your tables, and don't want anyone to GET, PUT or DELETE on it.
-You are free to specify forbidden Http Methods, just like this:
+You are free to specify forbidden Http Methods.
+Open "web/index.php" file.
 ```
-    In "web/index.php" file
     $pma->forbiddenMethods(array('GET', 'PUT', 'DELETE'));
 ```